OumaimaSf/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * 7. Winning is only half of it.
 Having fun is the other half
 * 8. Arrays are not pointers
 * 9. strcpy
+#### Advanced
+* 10. Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers
+* 11. Don't hate the hacker, hate the code